easymarketing/sidekiq_workflows/README.md

 This is especially useful if you want to report progress of the workflow to a client (for example, send a notification).
 The callback can also be used to verify sucess or failure.
 When using the example above, the callback will be called 4 times in total (for `A`, `B`, `C`, `D`).
 The `status` hash contains the `workflow_uuid` if present.
 For more details on `status` and `options`, see: https://github.com/mperham/sidekiq/wiki/Batches#callbacks

+There's a an additional parameter to `perform` as well:

+* `with_delay`: Wait an amount of time (`to_i` must yield seconds as an integer) before launching this worker.
+This uses Sidekiq's `perform_in` under the hood.

+Modifying the example above:

+`perform(C, 'first', 'second', 'third', with_delay: 5.minutes)`

+After the successful completion of `B`, `C` will be scheduled for execution at 5 minutes in the future.

 ## Launching a workflow

 Once defined, you can launch a workflow like this: